-As we head into the back to school season brands are continually assessing marketing strategies that succeeded with Millennial and Centennial consumers in the past and might resonate in the future.
+As we start the new year brands are continually assessing marketing strategies that succeeded with Millennial and Centennial consumers in the past and might resonate in the future.
 During the past year, brands were forced to rethink their marketing strategies, as they had to adapt to the changing trends of both Millennials and Gen Z’ers / Centennials.
 Overall, brands were required to develop more creative and experimental strategies.
 Indeed, many brands discovered that in the current marketplace, marketing strategies must always change and evolve.
 Therefore, analyzing the most popular and most successful marketing trends can be of huge value for brands looking to embrace the future of youth marketing.

 - Pop-Ups – One of the most popular marketing trends of 2017 and early 2018 was the concept of pop-ups.
 Pop-ups are temporary retail spaces that established brands use to reach a wider audience with their new, innovative ideas.
 These pop-ups provided brands with the ability to creatively take risks while still operating under the safety of a separate store from the actual brand.
 For example, some pop-up stores offered various food brands a place where they could experiment with unusual recipes to determine how the market would respond to them.
 These pop-ups then served as the perfect vehicle to allow brands a relatively risk-free space to push the limits of experimentation while not compromising brand integrity.
 These pop-up stores also allowed brands the opportunity to test different cities and reach different markets without committing to establishing a long-term presence there.